lowRISC/opentitan/hw/ip/rv_plic/doc/rv_plic.md

 - RISC-V Platform-Level Interrupt Controller (PLIC) compliant interrupt controller
 - Support arbitrary number of interrupt vectors (up to 256) and targets
 - Support interrupt enable, interrupt status registers
-- Memory-mapped MSIP register per HART.
+- Memory-mapped MSIP register per HART for software interrupt control.

 {{% section2 Description }}

 The RV_PLIC module is designed to manage various interrupt sources from the peripherals.
-It receives interrupt events and detects edge or level of the signals then notifies the multiple targets within the RISC-V core.
+It receives interrupt events as either edge or level of the incoming interrupt signals (``intr_src_i``) and can notify multiple targets.

 {{% section2 Compatibility }}